 With that in mind, let's take a closer look at Wells Fargo's business and see what CAPS investors are saying about the stock right now.

 |Market Cap||$180.6 billion|

 CFO Timothy Sloan

 Sources: S&P Capital IQ and Motley Fool CAPS.

-If you want market-beating returns, you need to put together the best portfolio you can.
+If you want to retire rich, you need to put together the best portfolio you can.
 Owning exceptional stocks is a surefire way to secure your financial future.
 Of course, despite a strong four-star rating, Wells Fargo may not be your top choice.

 Want to see how well (or not so well) the stocks in this series are performing?
 Follow the newTrackPoisedToCAPS account.